martiluca/martiluca.github.io/_posts/2024-05-30-writing-a-thesis-with-latex.md

 │   ├── logo.png
 │   └── titlepage.tex
 ├── settings/
+│   ├── fonts/
-│   ├── fonts
+│   ├── commands.tex
-│   └── commands.tex
+│   └── config.tex
 ├── main.tex
 ├── ref.bib
 └── SciThesis.cls
 ```

 Once you understand how this structure works, you can easily add and remove things.
 First, let's change the Title Page!
-Open the relative file `titlepage.tex`: here, you can insert your university name, department, course, title, supervisors' name, academic year, and your name and matriculation number.
+To do so, all you have to do is open the `config.tex` file: here, you can insert your university name, department, course, title, supervisors' name, academic year, and your name and matriculation number.

 <!-- Important Alert -->
 <div class="alert alert-important">